-This structure supports the population of the DMTF|Voltage Probe group, as defined in the DMTF's MASTER.MIF and describes the attributes for a voltage probe in the system.
+This describes the attributes for a voltage probe in the system.
 Each structure describes a single voltage probe.

 Offset Name Length Value Description 00h Туре BYTE 26 Voltage Probe indicator 01h Length BYTE Varies Length of the structure, at least 14h.
-02h Handle WORD Varies The handle, or instance number, associated with structure.
-04h Description BYTE STRING The number of the string that contains additiona descriptive information about the probe or its location.
-05h Location and Status BYTE Bit-field Defines the probe's physical location and status the voltage monitored by this voltage probe.
+02h Handle WORD Varies The handle, or instance number, associated with the structure.
+04h Description BYTE STRING The number of the string that contains additional descriptive information about the probe or its location.
+05h Location and Status BYTE Bit-field Defines the probe's physical location and status of the voltage monitored by this voltage probe.
 See 3.3.27.1.
-06h Maximum Value WORD Varies The maximum voltage level readable by this pro in millivolts.
-If the value is unknown, the field is s 0x8000.
+06h Maximum Value WORD Varies The maximum voltage level readable by this probe, in millivolts.
+If the value is unknown, the field is set to 0x8000.
 08h Minimum Value WORD Varies The minimum voltage level readable by this probe, in millivolts.
 If the value is unknown, the field is set to 0x8000.
-0Ah Resolution WORD Varies The resolution for the probe's reading, in tenths millivolts.
-If the value is unknown, the field is set 0x8000.
-0Ch Tolerance WORD 0Eh Accuracy WORD Varies The accuracy for reading from this probe, in plus/minus 1/100 th of a percent.
+0Ah Resolution WORD Varies The resolution for the probe's reading, in tenths of millivolts.
+If the value is unknown, the field is set to 0x8000.
+0Ch Tolerance WORD Varies The tolerance for reading from this probe, in plus/minus millivolts.
+If the value is unknown, the field is set to 0x8000.
+0Eh Accuracy WORD Varies The accuracy for reading from this probe, in plus/minus $1/100^{\text{th}}$ of a percent.
 If the value is unknown, the field is set to 0x8000.
 10h OEM-defined DWORD Varies Contains OEM- or BIOS vendor-specific information.
 14h Nominal Value WORD Varies The nominal value for the probe's reading in millivolts.
 If the value is unknown, the field is set to 0x8000.
 This field is present in the structure only if the structure's Length is larger than 14h.